-NCERT Solutions for Class 11 Biology Chapter 4 Animal Kingdom enriches students with answers to all the questions provided in the NCERT textbook.
-The solutions are crafted by subject matter experts at BYJU’S, and are solved accurately to the point, according to the latest CBSE term – I Syllabus 2021-22.
+NCERT Solutions for Class 11 Biology Chapter 4 Animal Kingdom enrich students with answers to all the questions in the NCERT textbook.
+The solutions are crafted by subject-matter experts at BYJU’S, and are solved accurately, following the latest CBSE Syllabus 2022-23.

-The first term examinations of CBSE Class 11 Biology can be intimidating for some students.
-NCERT Solutions for Class 11 Biology serves as an excellent tool for reference as well as to study and prepare for the Term – I exam.
-The use of language while solving NCERT Solutions is extremely comprehensible and easy to understand.
+The board examinations of CBSE Class 11 Biology can be a little tough for some students.
+NCERT Solutions for Class 11 Biology serve as an excellent tool for reference and study and helps students prepare for the board exam.
+Simple and comprehensible language has been used in NCERT Solutions to help students imbibe the concepts easily.

 Access Answers to NCERT Class 11 Biology Chapter 4 – Animal Kingdom

 1. What are the difficulties that you would face in classification of animals, if common fundamental features are not taken into account?

 Animals are classified on the basis of common features such as cell arrangement, body symmetry, nature of coelom, digestive tract, circulation or reproductive system.
 Without these common features, it is very difficult to treat each organism individually.
 It is impossible to add new species detected every day without common features.
 To study diversity in animals, classification must be based on common basic features.